How to Install HandBrake on Ubuntu (26.04, 24.04, 22.04)

 Launching HandBrake from the Desktop Environment

-Typically, HandBrake appears in your application menu after installation.
-To launch it, follow these steps:
+HandBrake appears in your application menu after installation.
+To launch it:

-1. Activities: First, locate and click on the Activities button, usually located at the top left corner of your desktop.
-This will display all running applications and provide access to the application launcher.
+1. Activities: Click the Activities button at the top left corner of your desktop.
+This displays all running applications and provides access to the application launcher.

-3. HandBrake: Finally, scroll through your applications or use the search bar to locate HandBrake.
-Click on the HandBrake icon to launch the application.
+3. HandBrake: Scroll through your applications or use the search bar to locate HandBrake.
+Click the HandBrake icon to launch the application.

 Update HandBrake

-Frequently, HandBrake receives regular updates that provide new features, performance improvements, and bug fixes.
-However, the update method depends on your installation type.
+HandBrake receives regular updates with new features, performance improvements, and bug fixes.
+The update method depends on your installation type.

 Flatpak Update Method for HandBrake Installations